Mule scavenger

-Scavengers were employed in 18th and 19th century in cotton mills, predominantly in the UK and the United States, to clean and recoup the area underneath a spinning mule.
+Scavengers were employed in 18th and 19th century cotton mills, predominantly in the United Kingdom, to clean and recoup the area underneath a spinning mule.
 The cotton wastage that gathered on the floor was seen as too valuable for the owners to leave and one of the simplest solutions was to employ young children to work under the machinery.
 Many children suffered serious injuries while under the mules, with fingers, hands, and sometimes heads crushed by the heavy moving parts.
 Legislation introduced in 1819 tried to reduce working hours and improve conditions but there were still deaths recorded well beyond the middle of the 19th century.

-Job Description
+Job description

 Scavengers were the lowliest of the apprentices at the cotton mills and had to endure the worst conditions.
 They were employed to work under the machinery to clean up the dust and oil and to gather the cotton that had been thrown off the mule by its intense vibrations.
 The tenters would not stop to allow the scavenger to work because they were paid by how much they could produce.
 As the mule moved forwards the children were sent under the machine, sweeping and gathering the cotton.
 They had to then time their retreat so as to not become entangled within the many moving parts.
 These children had started in the mills at around the age of four, working as scavengers until they were eight before progressing to the role of piecers.
 They worked 14 to 16 hours a day, beaten if they fell asleep, until they were 15.

 Danger

-Mule sweeping is noted as being one of the worst in history due to the work conditions.
+Mule sweeping is noted as being one of the worst occupations in history due to the work conditions.
 The danger of being beneath the machines meant that they had to constantly pay attention to its movements to avoid serious injury.
 An 1840 novel by Frances Trollope describes the work of a scavenger:

 While there were no requirements for factory owners to keep any records about the majority of accidents on their premises there are many anecdotal cases of scavengers suffering serious and sometimes fatal injuries.
 Some lost fingers or a hand, others are said to have been decapitated.
 A record held at the Quarry Bank Mill, now a museum, states:

 Research by Jane Humphries, a professor of economic history at the University of Oxford, revealed that a mill near Cork had such a poor safety record that six people died and 60 others were mutilated over a four-year period.
 Robert Blincoe, a scavenger who went on to found his own cotton-spinning business, described the life of a child labourer in his book A Memoir of Robert Blincoe.
 He wrote about the mistreatment of workers at the cotton mills and the poor conditions that they had to endure.
 He claims that on one occasion he was nearly crushed by the machine and that, despite the injuries to his head, he was beaten for not completing the sweep in a single turn.